How to access our services

 We are able to provide privately funded assessments for AAC (Augmentative and Alternative communication.
 If an appropriate low or high tech solution is found, we can submit CAT-1 level funding applications to Enable (Ministry of Health).
 The equipment will be publicly funded if you qualify.

-Alternatively, you can self-refer to TalkLink for a publicly funded assessment for a publicly funded assessment (waits are 1-2 years currently).
+Alternatively, you can self-refer to TalkLink for a publicly funded assessment for a publicly funded assessment (waits are 1-2 years currently) and/or talk to your Ministry of Education team.
+School are allowed to contact MOE's learning support teams to request a CAT assessment for a student as well.

 Where we work